 Upon the glass and listen for reply. . .

 He continued, and beautifully, quietly delivered all the lines of Millay’s “Sonnet 42,” said it was the only poem he knew by heart.
 It was enough.
-I suppose I don’t have to tell you how successful that performance was for him, or what a lovely evening it became after that.
+I suppose I don’t have to tell you what followed, or what a lovely evening it became after that.

 Anyway, with all the birds and sunshine here in my neck of Penn’s Woods today I am thinking of the soon-coming spring, and this poem by Millay named after the season those birds are trying to usher in.
 The following recording of the poem is by Parallel Octave, a Baltimore-based improvising Chorus.
 There is a delightful collection of these spring-ish poems which they recorded in April of last year entitled Twisted Spring.
 You can enjoy the whole lot on their web page.
 It includes poems by Shakespeare, Robert Herrick, Millay and others.
 Please give them a visit.
 You can thank me later.